 For VAT purposes, you should record goods sold to and bought from other EU countries on your usual VAT return.
 The total value of your sales of goods to other EU countries should be recorded in box 8 of your VAT return, while the total value of your EU purchases of goods should be recorded in box 9.

-Find out about submitting your VAT returns electronically in How to submit your VAT Return online.
+Find out about submitting your VAT returns electronically.

 If either your EU acquisitions or dispatches of goods are above a certain threshold you’ll have to complete an additional form, the Intrastat Supplementary Declaration.
 Intrastat thresholds are reviewed annually.
 The thresholds are £1.5 million for Arrivals and £250,000 for Dispatches.
 See Intrastat: an overview.